-All processes must call collective operations (blocking and nonblocking) in the same order.
+All processes must call collective operations (blocking and nonblocking) in the same order per communicator.
 In particular, if some process calls a collective operation, all other processes in the communicator must eventually call the same collective operation, and no other collective operation in between.
 This is consistent with the ordering rules for blocking collective operations in threaded environments.
 Progression rules for nonblocking collectives are similar to progression of nonblocking point-to-point operations, refer to ??
 (Section 3.7.4).

 Rationale.
 Matching blocking and nonblocking collectives is not allowed because the implementation might use different communication algorithms for the two cases.
-Blocking collectives only need to be optimized for their running time while nonblocking collectives have to find an equilibrium between time to completion, CPU overhead and asynchronous progression.
+Blocking collectives would be optimized for their running time while nonblocking collectives could find an equilibrium between time to completion, CPU overhead and asynchronous progression.
 (End of rationale.)

 Advice to users.
-If blocking semantics are required on some processes of the communicator, then the user can use a nonblocking collective immediately followed by a call to wait in order to emulate blocking behavior.
+The matching semantics are different than for point-to-point operations.
+If matching of blocking and nonblocking collective operations is required, then the user can use a nonblocking collective immediately followed by a call to wait in order to emulate blocking behavior.
 (End of advice to users.)

-Status objects that are passed to MPI{WAIT,TEST}{,ANY,SOME,ALL} will be ignored by the library (remain unchanged) if the request is associated to a nonblocking collective routine.
+Status objects that are passed to request test and completion functions (e.g., MPI_WAIT) will be ignored if the request is associated with a nonblocking collective routine.